1. Which state's largest city is Wilmington?

 Answer: George Boole

-17. How tall is the world's tallest monument, the St. Louis Gateway Arch?
+17. How tall is the world's tallest monument, the St. Louis Gateway

 Answer: 630 feet